The Canada Fund for Local Initiatives – Côte d’Ivoire

 All projects must align with at least one of the following CFLI thematic priorities:

-- Inclusive governance, including diversity, democracy, human rights and the rule of law.
+- inclusive governance, including diversity, democracy, human rights and the rule of law.

-In 2017, Canada adopted its Feminist International Assistance Policy to advance gender equality and the empowerment of women and girls as the most effective way to reduce poverty and build a more inclusive, peaceful and prosperous world.
+In 2017, Canada adopted a Feminist International Assistance Policy to advance gender equality and the empowerment of women and girls as the most effective way to reduce poverty and build a more inclusive, peaceful and prosperous world.
 In alignment with this policy, the CFLI project application process now requires a gender-based analysis (GBA).
 The purpose of this change is to enhance the gender equality outcomes of the CFLI program.

 A GBA will require applicants to:

 - consider how women, girls, men, and boys are affected differently by the problem their project is aiming to address, ensuring, at the same time, that the project does not cause harm